Anackor/design-pattern/README.md

 - **Facade** (`src/Application/Registration/UserRegistrationFacade`)
    - The Facade pattern provides a simplified interface to a complex subsystem.
 It hides the complexities of multiple underlying classes by exposing a single unified interface, making it easier for clients to interact with the system.

+- **Flyweight** (`src/Application/Service/UserImportService`)
+   - The Flyweight Pattern is a structural design pattern used to minimize memory usage by sharing as much data as possible with similar objects.
+It separates intrinsic (shared, immutable) state from extrinsic (context-specific) state, allowing objects with identical intrinsic state to be reused rather than duplicated.
+This is especially useful when dealing with large numbers of objects that share common data, improving performance and reducing resource consumption.

 ## Tips & Best Practices

 This sections provides useful tips and best practices followed in the project to ensure clean, mantainable and scalable code.